ColeGeiger/Crowdfunding_ETL/README.md

 -contacts.xlsx

+-All of our csv files will be under the Resources folder

 # **Create the Category and Subcategory DataFrames**
 Extract and transform the crowdfunding.xlsx Excel data to create a category DataFrame that has the following columns: